 Spring Valley is an informal settlement in eMalahleni Local Municipality in Mpumalanga Province.
-The geographical area of the municipality is approximately 2 677 square kilometres with an estimated population size of 395 466 inhabitants (2014/15 Draft IDP).
-The Emalahleni Municipality area of jurisdiction consists of the main following towns, eMalahleni complex, Ogies and Phola, Ga-Nala and Thubelihle, Rietspruit, Van Dyksdrift and Wilge.
-According to the 2014-2015 IDP eMalahleni is the most industrialized municipal area in the Nkangala District Municipality and within Mpumalanga as a whole.
-The eMalahleni Municipality is one of the 21 largest centres of economic activity in South Africa.
-Its southern areas form part of the region referred to as the 'energy mecca' of South Africa due to its rich deposits of coal and power stations such as Kendal, Matla, Duvha and Ga-Nala.
+The geographical area of the municipality is approximately 2 677 square kilometres with an estimated population size of 395 466 inhabitants (Draft IDP2014/15).
+Emalahleni Municipality's jurisdiction includes the following towns: eMalahleni complex; Ogies and Phola; Ga-Nala and Thubelihle; Rietspruit; Van Dyksdrift; and Wilge.
+It is worth noting that according to the 2014-2015 IDP eMalahleni is the most industrialized municipal area in the Nkangala District Municipality, and within Mpumalanga as a whole.
+EMalahleni Municipality ranks as one of the 21 largest centres of economic activity in South Africa, with its southern region forming part of the country's energy mecca as a result of its rich deposits of coal and power stations such as Kendal, Matla, Duvha and Ga-Nala.